brettinternet/slides/content/ai/_index.md

 This is the most obvious pair programming/productivity application for AI.

 They're extremely context-aware changes.

-Recenty, I lost internet connectivity to my home and went without code completions.
-I wasn't inhibited but I could feel the difference without this feature.
-I no longer had a friend that finished my sentences for me.
+It's a friend that finishes my sentences.
 {{% /note %}}

 ---